A1darbek/ayder/README.md

 30-minute setup, white-glove onboarding.
 See Discussions or email me.
 ---

+Jepsen-style Smoke Test (reproducible)

+Ayder ships with a Jepsen-style failure test script you can run locally:

+Script: ./test_broker_v2.sh

+Faults: SIGKILL during writes, restart loops, optional network delay/jitter (tc netem), partitions

+Checks (invariants):

+no loss (no gaps / missing sequence)

+no duplicates when using idempotency_key

+per-partition order preserved

+offsets monotonic across restarts and commits

+Run it
+chmod +x test_broker_v2.sh
+./test_broker_v2.sh

+If everything is working correctly, you’ll see:

+BROKER SMOKE TEST: ALL GREEN ✅

+If it fails, please paste the summary + logs in an Issue — reproducible correctness bugs are the top priority.

 ## Why Ayder?

 ### Benchmarks (3-node Raft, sync-majority, real network)